Student Services & Facilities

 UAB Ticket Office

 The UAB Ticket Office is an excellent source for discounted tickets to local and regional attractions along with on-campus events.
-Discounted tickets are available for AMC and Regal Cinemas, and to most major theme parks across the southeast, Georgia Aquarium, Birmingham Zoo and McWane Science Center.
+Discounted tickets are available for AMC and Regal Cinemas, along with the Georgia Aquarium.
 Additional perks can be found at TicketsAtWork.com with the discount code UABTICKETS for cooperating attractions.
 First-class postage stamps are also available for purchase.

 Veterans Services